Due to Covid 19 and crowded trails, our current group size is 10. Small groups make for great learning!

-Our edible plant hikes, introduce you to the native, edible foods, in Kananaskis.
-Each hike takes you to a different eco-system to build your plant knowledge of plant communities in Aspen, Pine and Spruce forests and creek-side habitats.
+Our edible plant hikes, take you on a deep dive into the native, edible foods, in Kananaskis.
+Each hike is to a different eco-system where we spend time learning about the specific plant communities whether in Aspen, Pine or Spruce forests and in creek-side habitats.

 On our edible plant hikes, you will learn: